unisonweb/unison/unison-src/transcripts/switch-command.output.md

 ```
 Now, the demo.
 When unambiguous, `switch` switches to either a project or a branch in the current project.
 A branch in
 the current project can be preceded by a forward slash (which makes it unambiguous).
+A project can be followed by a
+forward slash (which makes it unambiguous).

 ```ucm
 .> switch foo